Call Now Free Quote

 The first question we work to answer when a homeowner calls about repointing is not “what mortar type do you want?”
 It is “what mortar type does this building require?”
 The building’s age, brick hardness, existing mortar composition, and exposure conditions determine the specification.
 The contractor’s preference does not enter the equation.

 Call us at (847) 713-1648 or request an assessment online.
+We serve Evanston, Winnetka, Lake Forest, and throughout the North Shore and northwest suburbs.
 We will examine the mortar, document the findings, and give you a written specification before any work begins.

 Portland cement mortar on pre-1920 soft brick is not a maintenance choice.
 It is a destruction mechanism that takes 5 to 10 years to become obvious.